continuedev/continue/extensions/vscode/media/welcome.md

 ## 🔑 Most important shortcuts

-> If you've been using Continue, these have changed
+> If you've been using Continue, these have changed.
+You can always customize them in VS Code settings.

 <kbd>Cmd/Ctrl</kbd> + <kbd>L</kbd> = Select code